 Can Braces Fix an Overbite?

-Good news!
-You can get braces for an overbite correction.
 Smiles By the Bay uses LightForce braces to treat our patients.
-These are self-ligating braces, and patients say they are more comfortable than traditional metal braces.
+These are self-ligating braces.
+Patients say they are more comfortable than traditional metal braces.

-The old braces use elastics to hold the archwire against the brackets and apply gentle pressure to move your teeth.
-The downside is the rubber bands had to be changed every six weeks or so, meaning there were more office visits.
-The elastics would also cause friction that would make braces more uncomfortable.
+Traditional braces use elastics to hold the archwire against the brackets and apply gentle pressure to move your teeth.
+The downside is that the rubber bands had to be changed every six weeks, meaning more office visits.
+The elastics also caused friction that made braces more uncomfortable.

-Braces are a tried-and-true method to fix your teeth and bites, and self-ligating braces can usually repair in less than 24 months!
+Braces are a tried-and-true method to fix your teeth and bite.
+How long does it take braces to fix an overbite?
+Traditional metal overbite braces can take 12-24 months or more to fix your smile.
+Self-legating braces for overbites can usually make the repairs in less than 24 months!

 Can Invisalign Fix an Overbite?

-Patients with less severe cases can treat their dental issues with Invisalign or Invisalign Teen.
+Patients with less severe cases can treat their dental issues with clear aligners like Invisalign.
 These clear aligners work similarly to braces, applying gentle pressure to move your teeth back into place.
-Unlike braces, Invisalign aligners are custom-molded to fit completely around the teeth, giving them a near-invisible look.
-Many patients who feel self-conscious about wearing braces get treatment with Invisalign.
+Unlike braces, aligners are custom-molded to completely fit around the teeth, giving them a near-invisible look.
+Many patients who feel self-conscious about wearing braces get treatment with clear aligners.

-Invisalign treatment can often fix an overbite and several other dental issues, such as underbites, crossbites, gapped teeth, and crowded teeth, in 6-12 months.
-However, the more severe cases probably need to stick to braces.
-We can evaluate you during your first visit and tell you which treatment suits you best.
+Clear aligner treatment can fix an overbite and several other dental issues, such as underbites, crossbites, gapped teeth, and crowded teeth, often in 6-12 months.
+However, the more severe cases probably need braces.
+We can evaluate you during your first visit and tell you which treatment will be best for you.

 Overbite Treatment in Annapolis, MD